Bike Rules on Hilton Head Island

 Strongly Encouraged Guidelines

 - Be sure to wear a helmet!
 That goes for adults and children.
-Many bikes shops will even include a helmet in the bike rental fee.
+Don’t forget to add a helmet to your bike rental before checking out.

 - Ride at a safe speed on the pathways.